The Perfect Chicken Cutlet

 1. Whisk 4 eggs in a large mixing bowl

-4.Cover tightly and store in the fridge for the day or even just a couple of ours. * This step is optional so if you are short on time don’t bother.
-It just enhances the flavor.
+Optional: Cover tightly and store in the fridge for the day or even just a couple of ours.
+This enhances the flavor if you have the extra time.

 6. Place your chicken in the pan, wait about 2 minutes then flip.
 Don’t flip too often or you will dry out your chicken and make it tough.
 If you are unsure, you can lift one side a bit to see how golden it is on the bottom.